openmm/openmm/docs-source/usersguide/theory/02_standard_forces.rst

 so as to minimize the RMSD.
 The computed value is therefore :math:`argmin(\text{RMSD})`, where the :math:`argmin` is taken over all possible translations and rotations.

-This force is normally used with a CustomCVForce (see Section :ref:`customcvforce`).
+This force is normally used with a CustomCVForce (see Section :numref:`customcvforce`).
 One rarely wants a force whose energy exactly equals the RMSD, but there are many situations where it is useful to have a restraining or biasing force that depends on the RMSD in some way.